The Omega Group

 A large collaboration mostly from BNL and U. of Pennsylvania built a large neutrino detector which was mostly active and measured the elastic scattering of neutrinos and anti-neutrinos on protons [5].
 Many other publications came from this apparatus.

-A collaboration with the BNL Instrumentation Division and Yale yielded new detectors which measured electromagnetic particles employing a liquid argon calorimeter and transition radiation detector.
+A collaboration with the BNL Instrumentation Department and Yale yielded new detectors which measured electromagnetic particles employing a liquid argon calorimeter and transition radiation detector.
 These detectors were used at the CERN Intersecting Storage Rings, ISR, and found the first observation of the Υ→e+e- and the discovery of direct photons in hadronic interactions [6].
 An enlarged collaboration at the ISR on the Axial Field Spectrometer (AFS) led to the first observation of high transverse momentum hadronic jets in pp collisions [7].

 After the J/ y discovery in 1974, an experiment was proposed and carried out to search for associated charm meson and baryon production as well as prompt electron pair production, named BNL E686 [8].